oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 :  A JWT [@!RFC7515] created by the issuer, which is signed as a JWS [@!RFC7515], that supports selective disclosure as defined in this document.

+Disclosure
+: A combination of the cleartext claim value, the cleartext claim name, a salt and optionally blinded claim name value that is used to calculate a digest for a certain claim.

 Issuer-Issued Disclosures Object (II-Disclosures Object) :  A JSON object created by the issuer that contains mapping between raw claim values contained in the SD-JWT and the salts for each claim value.